Key takeaways

 1. Notify your carrier as early as possible

 Contact your insurance carrier immediately after detecting a potential cybersecurity incident.
 Even if the incident might seem minor or unlikely to escalate, over-notification is better than waiting to report.
-Delaying or failing to report an incident promptly can lead to more severe consequences and potentially jeopardize your claim.
+Report incidents promptly.
+Delays can lead to severe consequences and may jeopardize your claim.

-Cyber policies typically require companies to notify them of an incident during the policy period or during an extended reporting period after the policy ends.
+Most cyber policies require you to report incidents as soon as practicable during the policy period or within an extended reporting window after it ends.
 This can be confusing to understand in practice, so here’s an example:

 You learn about a potential cyber incident within 30 days of your renewal period.
 It seems to be a minor issue, so you choose not to report it.
 Instead of renewing with the same provider, you decide to purchase a liability insurance policy with a new insurance company that has better terms and pricing.